Musabdullahi/DA-Stuffs/README.md

 8. The Ship mode in order of use?
 ![image](https://github.com/Musabdullahi/DA-Stuffs/assets/99256919/45930b2c-b360-41ab-b59d-fb63efe4924a)
    The order of ship mode usage is as follows: 'Standard class' takes the lead due to its affordability, followed by 'Second class' and 'First class,' with 'Same day' being the least       utilized mode.
 10. Sales by Category?
+    Among the three categories, 'Technology' emerges as the most patronized, achieving an impressive $836,200 in sales and approximately $145,500 in profit.
+Followed by 'Furniture' with     approximately $742,000 in sales with a mere profit of $18,500, while 'Office supplies' has about $719,000 in sales with a profit of $122,500 surpassing that of 'Furniture'.
+Out of       the 3, it is clear that Technology and Office Supplies are the best in terms of profits.
 11. Sales by Sub-category?

 12. Sales by Region?
+    The West region stands out as a robust force in sales, boasting about $725,500 transactions with about $108,400 profit.
 13. The average delivery days from the date of order to ship date?
 14. The most valuable customers?
 15. Top Selling Products?